 The inadequate production of thyroid hormone in newborn infants causes the condition; Congenital Hypothyroidism.
 This condition may occur as a result of an inborn error in the thyroid metabolism, iodine deficiency, or an anatomic defect in the thyroid gland.
 Early diagnosis and treatment of congenital hypothyroidism can decrease the morbidity and complications from the condition.

 Anatomic defects of the thyroid gland

-Between the fourth and the tenth week of gestation, the buccopharyngeal cavity develops the thyroid gland, which arises from the fourth branchial pouches; and it ends up in the neck as a bilobed organ.
+Between the fourth and the tenth week of gestation, the Buccopharyngeal cavity develops the thyroid gland.
+This arises from the fourth branchial pouche and ends up in the neck as a bilobed organ.
 Thyroid dysplasia, aplasia, or ectopy may result from errors in the migration or the formation of the thyroid tissue.

-Both iodine and tyrosine are required in order to manufacture triiodothyronine (T3) and T4 from the thyroid gland.
+Both iodine and tyrosine are required for the production of triiodothyronine (T3) and thyroxine (T4) from the thyroid gland.
 Thyroid peroxidase oxidizes iodide to iodine after being transported into the thyroid follicular cells by an active transport system.

 Inborn errors of thyroid metabolism

-Children with normal anatomic thyroid glands may still suffer from congenital hypothyroidism due to other inborn errors of thyroid metabolism.
-Inborn errors may include:
+Children with normal anatomic thyroid glands, may still suffer from congenital hypothyroidism due to other inborn errors of thyroid metabolism.
+These inborn errors may include: